laurenharveyy/Kindergarten-Immunization-Records/README.md

 9. In "Exemption_Rate," add together nPBE and nPME and divide by n.
 Extent this equation to both cells in the column.
 10. Convert your answer to a percentage.
 You should have an exemption rate of 3.23% at private schools and 1.81% at public schools.
 11. The answer: Private schools have a higher exemption rate.

+### New Question: Which counties had the greatest percent increase in DTP vaccinations between the 2000-2001 and 2015-2016 school years?
+1. Create a pivot table using the Student Data File.
+Make the row "County" and the Value a SUM of "nDTP" (number of students reporting DTP vaccinations).
+Create a filter and only include 2000 (for the 2000-2001 school year).
+2. Copy and paste the values into a new sheet.
+3. Go back to the same pivot table.
+Change the filter to only include the year 2015 (for the 2015-2016 school year).
+4. Copy and paste the values next to the other values.

 ### Question 3: Which counties had the highest infant pertussis case rates (per 1,000) between 2014 and 2015?
 1. Refer to the Infant Dataset and navigate to the column titled "Case_Rate"